1995parham-learning/1995parham-learning.github.io/content/Tools/HCL.md

 A _configuration file_ is the top-level object, and will usually be produced by reading a file from disk and parsing it as a particular syntax.
 A configuration file has its own _body_, representing the top-level attributes and blocks.

-An _attribute_ is a name and value pair associated with a body.
-Attribute names are unique within a given body.
+An _attribute_ is a name and value pair associated with a body. **Attribute names are unique within a given body**.
 Attribute values are provided as _expressions_, which are discussed in detail in a later section.

 A _block_ is a nested structure that has a _type name_, zero or more string _labels_ (e.g. identifiers), and a nested body.